tipishev/python_debugging_workshop/README.md

 _type `import pdb; pdb.set_trace()` right before entering the main corridor_

 Now, when we run `play.py` we drop into Pdb prompt.
-Debugger stops the program and politely asks what to do next
+Debugger stops the program and politely asks what to do next.
+For example we can just exit the debugger with `quit` or `q`, or tell it to `continue`: the only thing that can stop it is a breakpoint or an unhandled exception.

 For the record, Pdb is not my favourite debugger: